-Opportunity House is a temporary shelter for homeless men and women, specifically those who are seriously mentally ill and homeless or at risk of homelessness.
+Opportunity House is a temporary shelter for homeless men and women, specifically those with serious behavioral health challenges, and who are homeless or at risk of homelessness.
 Located in a large historic Santa Rosa home with a yard, Opportunity House provides 13 beds for Sonoma County Behavioral Health Services clients, and serves as a springboard to transitional and permanent housing.

 The length of stay is 60 days, with the possibility of an extension after an assessment of compliance, circumstances, and needs.